AHartNtkn/IotaTT/README.md

  * [From Realizability to Induction via Dependent Intersection](http://homepage.divms.uiowa.edu/~astump/papers/from-realizability-to-induction-aaron-stump.pdf), Aaron Stump.
 This paper describes the type theory that this language is based on, as well as a different implementation.

+ * [Simply Easy!](http://strictlypositive.org/Easy.pdf), Andres Loh, Conor McBride, Wouter Swierstra.
+   I used the lambda-Pi system described on page 6 as a reference when unifying types and kinds.

 Authors
 -------